 Prepare the seasoning for the focaccia to the Norma: cook the tomato sauce with salt, extra virgin olive oil and fresh basil until the sauce is slightly narrowed, so you get a more strong taste and similar to the seasoning of pasta at The Standard.
 You can also add a clove of garlic, for a more intense scent.

 Wash the eggplants, remove the ends and cut them into slices about 3 centimeters thick.
 Then, cut the aubergines into strips and then make cubes.
 During frying, the cubes become dehydrated and smaller.
 Add salt to the aubergines and fry them in extra virgin olive oil until golden brown.
-Remove the aubergines from the oil and put them on a sheet of paper towels, with a little’ black pepper and fresh basil.
+Remove the aubergines from the oil and put them on a sheet of absorbent paper, with a little black pepper and fresh basil.

-Slice the milk flower, put it in a schoolboy so that it loses a little’ of his government liquid.
+Slice the milk flower, put it in a schoolboy so that it loses some of its government liquid.
 I suggest you gently squeeze the slices of milk flower, to prevent them from release too much water on the flatbread.
 Grate the salted ricotta.

 DRAFTING AND COOKING THE FOCACCIA TO THE NORM

 Sprinkle the worktop with flour.
 Flip the dough over the worktop.
-Roll out the dough gently, using the fingertips until it gives it a rectangular shape, great when the baking tray.
-Take one oven tray the size of 30 centimeters by 40 centimeters per side (30×40 cm).
-Grease the pan with extra virgin olive oil and gently deposit the dough in the pan, widening its sides so that they coincide with the edges.
+Spread the dough gently, using the fingertips until it gives it a rectangular shape, great when the baking tray.
+Take one oven tray the size of 30 centimeters by 40 centimeters per side (30x40 cm).
+Grease the baking tray with extra virgin olive oil and gently deposit the dough in the baking tray, widening its sides so that they coincide with the edges.
 Cover the focaccia with the tomato sauce you have prepared before.
 With a brush soaked in water, moisten the edges of the dough.
-Leave the dough to rise at room temperature until the volume doubles.
+Let the dough rise at room temperature until the volume doubles.
 The advice is to let him rest an hour at a temperature between 27 and 30 degrees.
 You can put in the oven and turn on the light for the leavening.

 When the edges of the focaccia will be visibly inflated, preheat the oven to 230 degrees, static mode.
 Once the oven is hot, bake the focaccia for 15 minutes.
-Halfway through cooking, Open the oven for 5 seconds to release the moisture.
+Halfway through cooking, open the oven for 5 seconds to let out the moisture.
 After the 15 minutes of cooking, add sliced or diced mozzarella.
 Add the fried aubergines.
 Turn off the oven and bake the focaccia again for 5 minutes, so that the mozzarella flower of milk has time to melt.
 When the mozzarella is melted and when the edges of the focaccia will be well browned, remove the focaccia from the oven, add fresh basil.
-Sprinkle the focaccia with salted ricotta, Add a little’ black pepper.
+Sprinkle the focaccia with salted ricotta, add a little black pepper.
 Serve immediately, and Bon Appetit!